shafaaf/koin-inventory-webapp/README.md

 - Item gallery setting items using this.items = []; better way?
 - Clean up code using npm start warnings
 - Remove all print statements
+- Some warning about set state in transactions.
+I think not using componentDidMount properly